From Engineered to Natural Directions

 Hendel, R., Geva, M., Globerson, A.

-EMNLP Findings, 2023 independently showed that task vectors form during in-context learning, compressing the demonstrated task into a direction that can be extracted and reused.
+extracted reusable task vectors during in-context learning.
 Liu et al. [5]In-context Vectors: Making In Context Learning More Effective and Controllable Through Latent Space Steering

 Liu, Z., Kitouni, A., Nolte, N., et al.